genotrance/px/README.md

 	python -m pip install .

+NOOTE: Source install methods will require internet access since Python will try to install Px dependencies from the internet.
+The binaries mentioned in the previous section could be used to bootstrap a source install.

-Note that libcurl will need to be installed on Linux, as described earlier, using the package manager.
+NOTE: libcurl will need to be installed on Linux, as described earlier, using the package manager.
 For Windows, [download](https://curl.se/windows/) and extract `libcurl.dll` and `libcurl-x64.dll` to `$PATH`.

 ### Without installation